 The High Court rules that education secretary Michael Gove’s decision to axe Building Schools for the Future projects six local authority areas was unlawful because he had failed to properly consult with the councils affected.
 Justice Holman said that the move was “so unfair as to amount to an abuse of power”.

 In the Budget, Chancellor George Osborne announces backing for a number of major infrastructure projects, including an extra £200m investment in regional railways.
 He also unveils a £100m fund to help councils repair potholes, 50,000 additional apprenticeships over the next

 four years and the extension of the University Technical Colleges programme to create 24 training institutions.

 However, his £250m shared equity scheme for homebuyers is seen as a “missed opportunity” by construction union UCATT.
-It argues that if the Government was serious about helping unemployed builders and restoring confidence in the industry, it would pump money into building new social housing for rent instead.
+It argues that if the Government was serious about helping unemployed builders and restoring confidence in the industry, it would pump money into building new social housing for rent and the plant hire industry instead.

 The union also raises concerns that integrating income tax and national insurance contributions could allow unscrupulous employers to force workers into “false selfemployment”.

 Other Budget measures include proposals for overhauling the planning system, which would see national targets for brownfield use scrapped and a new presumption in favour of sustainable development.
 In addition, Osborne says that MoD land will be used to deliver 20,000 new homes by 2014-15.

 The NHBC offers a reprieve from the gloom with data showing the number of new home registrations had hit a threeyear high in March at 13,307.